I'm All About Low-Maintenance Makeup—These Lip Stains Stay Put All Day, No Reapplication Needed

 - More expensive than others

-This marker pen style lip stain allows you to draw inside or outside the lines of your lips depending on the look you're going for.
-You can use it to outline, define and contour your lips or use it all over the lips for a healthy flush of colour.
-The shades lean all towards pink, wine and berry hues so they might not be for you if you're wanting some more neutral.
-But, they are so pretty and last really well on the lips without smudging or transferring.
+This marker-pen style lip stain allows you to draw inside or outside the lines of your lips, depending on the look you're going for.
+You can use it to outline, define and contour your lips or use it all over for a healthy flush of colour.
+The shades lean towards pink, wine and berry hues, so they might not be for you if you're wanting something more neutral.
+But they are so pretty and last really well on the lips without smudging or transferring.
 Like a marker pen, they can dry out if you don't store them with the nib facing down to help the ink travel up the nib.

 - Marker pen tip allows for precise application